Unipotent classes of reductive groups

 'special_pieces(<uc>)'

-The special pieces forme a partition of the unipotent variety of a reductive group 𝐆 which was defined the first time in Spaltenstein1982 chap.
-III as the fibers of d^2, where d is a "duality map".
-Another definition is as the set of classes in the Zariski closure of a special class and not in the Zariski closure of any smaller special class, where a special class in the support of the image of a special character by the Springer correspondence.
+The special pieces form a partition of the unipotent variety of a reductive group 𝐆 which was first defined in Spaltenstein1982 chap.
+III as the fibres of d^2, where d is a "duality map".
+Another definition is as the set of classes in the Zariski closure of a special class and not in the Zariski closure of any smaller special class, where a special class is the support of the image of a special character by the Springer correspondence.

 julia> W=coxgroup(:G,2)